 - The award's term is April 1- March 31.
 Fellows who plan to use professional development funds should use them during this period each year.
 Requests for these funds must be made by January 31 (or earlier!) for use by March 31.
+Funds do not roll over to the next year and fellows will not be reimbursed for more than \$5,000 at once (unless PD and Jewish learning funds are combined for an immersive Jewish learning experience).
 Exceptions will be considered in conversation with the Director of the Field Fellowship. - Each Field Fellow is required to submit a W-9 that has been signed and dated in the current year to The Wexner Foundation.
 There may be tax implications associated with the optional professional development funds or Jewish Education funds (if used for an immersive experience or conference); please consult an accountant as The Foundation cannot give tax advice.
-The tax implications would take place in the calendar year in which the Fellow is reimbursed by The Foundation. - Funds will only be disbursed to the Field Fellow for their expenses with appropriate documentation and proof of payment (e.g., receipt) provided.
+The tax implications would take place in the calendar year in which the Fellow is reimbursed by The Foundation.

+- Funds will only be disbursed to the Field Fellow for their expenses with appropriate documentation and proof of payment (e.g., receipt) provided.
 The Foundation cannot pay programs or conferences directly.
-Unless professional development funds are being used for work with an individual, these funds will be paid for by the Fellow and reimbursed afterwards with proof of payment. - If using professional development funds to travel, Fellows should try to stay within a \$250-\$300 nightly budget for accommodations (with the recognition this may not be possible in some cities).
-While The Foundation is comfortable with Fellows bringing their family when traveling, please note Fellows will only be reimbursed the equivalent of single occupancy accommodations. - Our accounting department has requested that Fellows submit an expense form for pre-approved professional development expenses within 2 weeks of paying for the expense.
-All professional development expenses must be approved by the Director of the Field Fellowship in advance, and then, within 2 weeks of paying registration fees, booking a flight or hotel, etc., Fellows need to send an expense form and proper receipts to Dara Katzner.
-After a professional development opportunity, if there are any other expenses such as Uber/Lyft rides, per diems, parking fees or other items, Fellows will send another expense form to Dara Katzner with proper receipts within 2 weeks.
-Please contact Dara Katzner for clarification about which expense form to use if it is unclear. - If payment for a PD opportunity to a provider presents like a tax-deductible donation, The Wexner Foundation cannot reimburse you.

-- Associated travel (e.g., for a conference) will be reimbursed as long as it's a Main Cabin or Economy ticket and with a reasonable fare.
+Unless professional development funds are being used for work with an individual, these funds will be paid for by the Fellow and reimbursed afterwards with proof of payment.
+For work with an individual (e.g. a public speaking coach), The Foundation can contract directly with that person. - If using professional development funds to travel, Fellows should try to stay within a \$250-\$300 nightly budget for accommodations (with the recognition this may not be possible in some cities).
+While The Foundation is comfortable with Fellows bringing their family when traveling, please note Fellows will only be reimbursed the equivalent of single occupancy accommodations. - If the professional development experience requires international travel but something similar is offered domestically for a similar (or cheaper) price, The Wexner Foundation will reimburse Fellows up to the cost of a domestic flight.
+International travel will not be reimbursed in full. - All professional development expenses must be approved by Field Fellowship staff in advance, and then, within 2 weeks of paying registration fees, booking a flight or hotel, etc., Fellows need to send an expense form and proper receipts to Dara Katzner.
+The accounting department requests that expenses are submitted as they are paid.
+After a professional development opportunity, if there are any other expenses such as ground transportation (e.g. Uber/Lyft rides), per diems, parking fees or other items, Fellows will send another expense form to Dara Katzner with proper receipts within 2 weeks.
+Please contact Dara Katzner for clarification about which expense form to use if it is unclear. - If payment for a PD opportunity to a provider presents as a tax-deductible donation, The Wexner Foundation cannot reimburse you.
+(This sometimes happens on a sliding scale registration; Field Fellows should pay the highest rate on the sliding scale that does not include a donation). - Associated travel (e.g., for a conference) will be reimbursed as long as it's a Main Cabin or Economy ticket and with a reasonable fare.
 See page 5 for more travel reimbursement details. - Reimbursements will be provided within four weeks of submitting the expense form.
-Reimbursement checks not deposited within 60 days of the check issue date may be voided. - Please note that just because an experience has been approved in the past (for you or another fellow) doesn't mean The Wexner Foundation will be able to approve it again.
+Reimbursement checks not deposited within 60 days of the check issue date may be voided. - Please note that just because an experience has been approved in the past (for you or another fellow) does not mean The Wexner Foundation will be able to approve it again.